Part 2: Diggin’ In

 • A Pitch Pipe.
 You can purchase a pitch pipe [Amazon - $8] and blow on each note and tune your guitar to the sound.

 • A Guitar Tuning App.
 You can download a guitar tuning app from the Apple or Google App stores.
 Check out the Fender Tuning App.
 It’s free and amazing.
+It has the following free tools:

 • An Electric Guitar Tuner.
 This is the best option so far.
 You can purchase an electronic tuner.
 I have listed one from Amazon [$14] that I have.
 It clips on the end of the guitar neck.